xtuml/mc/doc/notes/9947_type_decl/9947_typeorder_dnt.md

 6.3.1 Self-Reference
 Forward declarations are always required for self-referential types.
 The algorithm detects self-reference and initially provides a forward declaration for these individually recursive types.
+These forward references resolve the dependency on these types allowing more types to become leaf types.

 6.3.2 Resolution of Leaf Types
 All leaf types are rendered.
+The leaf rendering loops resolving leaf nodes which allow other leaf nodes to be resolved.
+When a loop completes without achieving additional resolution, it means that the process is done or that cycles are present.

 6.3.3 Breaking of Cycles
 After leaf types are rendered, remaining types are part of one or more